eugenetangkj/tp/docs/DeveloperGuide.md

     1. `find n/Apple n/Google`
     2. `find n/Amazon`

-   **Expected**: The left UI panel shows the internship entry whose company name exactly matches with `Amazon`.
-This means that for the `find` command, the search is always done in the unfiltered list even if the left UI panel was showing a filtered list.
+   **Expected**: The List Panel shows the internship entry whose company name exactly matches with `Amazon`.
+This means that for the `find` command, the search is always done in the unfiltered list even if the List Panel was showing a filtered list.

 4. `find`